 Budget Sessions and Credit Counseling classes educate families about financial planning and budgeting techniques.
 They can get help with reducing existing debt, recognizing and avoiding predatory lending, examining spending habits, and developing effective strategies for saving money.

 Urban League credit counselors also provide help with understanding and improving scores or reducing debts.
 The goal is on eliminating a major barrier to obtaining suitable housing and getting better mortgage rates.
 To participate, all credit counseling and budget clients must provide their most recent credit reports.

 Bank on Louisville is a service for Louisville residents who are either unbanked or under-banked.
-There may also be support for those who have limited or no access to mainstream financial institutions.
+There may also be support, including prepaid cards, for those who have limited or no access to mainstream financial institutions.
 These residents, who tend to be living paycheck to paycheck, are often forced them to rely on expensive check-cashing services or even payday loans.
 This can cost the individual thousands of dollars over a working lifetime in transaction fees for cashing checks, obtaining money orders, and other financial services.
 Those funds would otherwise be available for other purposes and for building long-term financial stability.

 The Louisville Urban League partnered with local community organizations, non-profit credit unions, banks, government agencies, and the National League of Cities in developing Bank on Louisville.
 The goal is on helping individuals and families from Jefferson County to begin to save money for the future.
 Establishing savings leads to fresh economic opportunities for individuals, the advantages of which will spread to benefit local neighborhoods and the city itself.